wh5a/sendchina/docs/httpie.rst

     }

 In the above the ``http`` command we passed ``-b`` to show the response body only.
-Your program must check the HTTP status code in the response header which indicates success or failure of the order.
+Your program, however, must check the HTTP status code in the response header which indicates success or failure of the order.
 If the order failed, the response body will contain helpful error messages.